LASIK Laser Vision Correction

 During LASIK, your cornea is permanently reshaped to correct the refractive errors.
 This means your vision refractive errors reduce dramatically or remove completely (and you have 20/20 vision).
 Your eyes can change, however, and could require a follow-up procedure if they do.

-Also, presbyopia is a near-universal human eye condition that occurs when people turn 40.
-In presbyopia, the eye loses its ability to focus effectively on close up objects.
+Presbyopia is a near-universal human eye condition that occurs when people turn 40.
+In presbyopia, the eye loses its ability to focus effectively on close-up objects.
 Presbyopia occurs in the lens of the eye, not the cornea.
 LASIK doesn’t make presbyopia worse or make its onset sooner.
 Presbyopia, not declining results from your LASIK procedure, would be the reason you could need reading glasses after your 40th birthday.

 Schedule a Consultation

-If you are interested in LASIK, call our Jacksonville office at 904-355-5555 to schedule a consultation.
-Dr. Robert I. Schnipper serves Jacksonville, FL and surrounding areas.
+If you are interested in LASIK for vision correction, contact our Jacksonville Eye Center.
+Call us at 904-355-5555 to schedule a free consultation with Dr. Robert I. Schnipper.
+Our practice serves Jacksonville, FL, and surrounding areas.